 Braids are great for any season!
 As you may know, braids are a great protective hairstyle that gives your hair a rest and allows it to grow while maintaining a cute style that can be worn many different ways with an infinite number of patterns and techniques.
 Braids are incredibly versatile and very easy to work with.
-However, braids, like any other protective style, can be quite a commitment, so if you are considering getting braids, here are a few things you’ll need to consider, including how long your hair needs to be for braids.
+However, braids, like any other protective style, can be quite a commitment, so if you plan on getting braids, here are a few things you’ll need to consider, including how long your hair needs to be for braids.

 Prepare Your Hair for Installation

 Starting with a great foundation will help your protective style last as long as possible and lead to an easy installation.
 Your hair will be braided up for about a month, so it’s important to make sure that your scalp is properly clarified and the hair is conditioned well.
 A dirty scalp can clog and damage your pores, stunting your hair growth and therefore defeating the purpose of the protective style.
 Clarifying the scalp will allow for a fresh canvas.
 After your scalp is clarified, it is important to restore the moisture your hair has lost.
 Braided styles require less frequent wash times so your hair will need all of the moisture it can get!
 Deep condition the hair to get the hair ready for it’s new journey.

 Just like you would care for your hair when you get it done, braids are no exception.
 To keep your braids fresh and lasting longer, be sure to wrap up your hair with a nice silk head wrap.
 This will prevent any friction which can cause major frizzing while you sleep.
 If you do not want to wrap your hair up, try sleeping on a silk pillowcase instead.
 This will protect your edges from frizzing, therefore, delaying the need for a touchup.